October 29 | 7:30 — 11:30Am | Accenture, Salesforce Tower

 Adama serves as President of the Board of the We Said Enough Foundation, whose mission is to eliminate bullying, harassment and assault in all its forms.
 In October of 2017, The Los Angeles Times published an open letter – led by Adama and signed by over 140 women – on the pervasive culture of sexual harassment, discrimination and assault in politics.
 As a result of these efforts in December of 2017, Time Magazine recognized Adama as a Silence Breaker and featured her on the cover of their People of the Year edition.
 Adama is also Vice President, State Government & Community Relations for Visa.
-She has a BA in Political Science from the University of San Diego and currently resides in San Francisco.

 Julie Castro Abrams

 Founder & CEO, How Women Lead

 Julie strengthens organizations, boards, and small businesses, enabling them to achieve their growth goals and breakthrough results.
 She is an experienced CEO and director, a sought-after speaker on leadership and entrepreneurship, and widely recognized for her unique ability to connect people and facilitate rich conversations that result in real impact.
 An experienced CEO, she is now a trusted advisor to dozens of executives across a multitude of sectors, partnering with and launching them towards greater impact.
 Julie is also the CEO and Chair of How Women Lead, a robust network of over 13,000 women dedicated to promoting diverse women’s voices and propelling women’s leadership forward.
 Since 2017, Julie has chaired and How Women Lead has managed the 2020 Women on Boards Bay Area effort, helping to spearhead the national effort to increase the percentage of women on U.S. company boards.

 Founder & CEO, The Athena Alliance